-EMI/RFI PERFORMANCE OF Q75 POWERWATT SERIES
+EMI/RFI PERFORMANCE OF THE Q75012

-The Q75 PowerWatt series with its aluminum case and heat sink offers not only an extended operating range, but reduced radiated noise by forming an electromagnetic shield around itself when the heat sink is grounded.
-To test the effectiveness of the shield, the following (admittedly crude) setup was used (see Figure 12).
+The Q75012 with its aluminum case and heat sink offers not only an extended operating range, but reduced radiated noise by forming an electromagnetic shield around itself when the heat sink is grounded.
+To test the effectiveness of the shield, the following (admittedly crude) setup was used (see Figure 10).
 A voltage probe was placed 0.125 inches above the center of the heat sink.
 With the converter under full load, two sets of data were taken at each of the following bandwidths: 6.2MHz and 50MHz.
 One of the data sets was taken with a floating heat sink, the other with a grounded heat sink at the input ground.
-The data is presented in Figures 14 and 15.
-The spectrum analyzer was used for power measurements, dB = 10 log x.
+The grounded heatsink was found to reduce the radiated noise.